Tuesday, September 17, 2024

 He stepped away and vanished into the crowd of early evening shoppers.

 Two days later I walked onto the basketball court to practice my shot.
 Carmelo showed up after a half-hour.
-He was glad to hear he was alive without asking where I saw him.
+He was glad to hear Duke was alive without asking where I saw him.
 The less he knew the better and the same went for me.
 I heaved a ball from the 3-point line and it bounced off the rim for a long rebound.
 Duke had been right.
 Some things don't change.

 Ever.